Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

     > Note: To save time, we will only deploy the service-tracker-ui application in this lab.

-1. Hover over "Build and release" and select "Releases"
+1. In Azure DevOps, click on "Pipelines" on the left menu and then click "Releases"

 2. Click the "New pipeline" button